gerryw1389/gerryw1389.github.io/_posts/2023-01-04-terragrunt-repo-structure-v1.md

    - Level 5: [terragrunt.hcl](https://github.com/gerryw1389/terraform-examples/blob/main/2023-01-04-terragrunt-repo-structure-v1/infra-config/nonprod/spoke/southcentral/deployment/terragrunt.hcl) => You will see this file placed 8 times - one for each environment, subscription, and region.
 The `deployment` is just an arbitrary name for an application deployment.
 I could have done `weather.io`, `bob`, or `my-app` if I wanted.

 1. So we have level 5 terragrunt.hcl files in 8 places with the same code in each, I thought the point was to be DRY (Don't repeat yourself), sounds like you are!
 All I can say is "give me a break, I'm still learning! lol" But seriously, I think what is happening will reveal itself to be useful if we just continue on okay?
+UPDATE: This is fixed and covered in [Terragrunt Repo Structure V2](https://automationadmin.com/2023/01/terragrunt-repo-structure-v2).

 1. OK, so let's break down the sections in [terragrunt.hcl](https://github.com/gerryw1389/terraform-examples/blob/main/2023-01-04-terragrunt-repo-structure-v1/infra-config/nonprod/spoke/southcentral/deployment/terragrunt.hcl).